Numerical methods for stochastic differential equations based on Gaussian mixture: Gaussian mixture for multi-dimensions

 As discussed in Section~\ref{sec:gauss}, we only need to focus on how to generate $X^1$ given $X^0=x_0$.
 Again, we assume that $X^1$ has the conditional probability measure of the form

 for Gaussian mixture approximations.
-Here, $P$ is the set for the index $p$.
+Here we use $P$ to denote the set of indices $p$.

-To motivate the number of beams and their initial positions, suppose we have $d$-dimensional decoupled diffusion process (diffusion matrix is diagonal).
-Then, we approximate each dimension using our 1D technique in Section~\ref{sec:gauss} and then get a global second order approximation.
-In each dimension, we have three Gaussians, which means we have a total of $3^d$ Gaussian beams.
-If the diffusion matrix is no longer diagonal, we can still consider using $3^d$ beams.
-At the first glance, the complexity is large.
-Indeed, it turns out that the complexity grows linearly with $d$ instead of exponentially.
+To illustrate our choice of the number of Gaussians and their initial positions, suppose we have $d$-dimensional decoupled diffusion process (diffusion matrix is diagonal), then we approximate each dimension using our 1D technique in Section~\ref{sec:gauss} and then get a global second-order approximation.
+In each dimension, we have three Gaussians, which means we have a total of $3^d$ Gaussians.
+If the diffusion matrix is no longer diagonal, we can still consider using $3^d$ Gaussians.
+At the first glance, the complexity is large, but fortunately, it turns out that the complexity grows linearly with $d$ instead of exponentially.